Skip to Main Content

 The clinical question needs to identify:

-• Intervention or treatment we plan to use
+• Intervention or treatment we plan to use or the Issue of Interest (How or What)

-• Comparison of one intervention to another
+• Comparison of one intervention to another or the Control (What is the alternative)

-All EBSCO databases, including CINAHL Complete, MEDLINE with Full Text, Alt HealthWatch, and SPORTDiscus with Full Text, support this searching style by providing a unique search box for filling in the separate PICO elements.
+All EBSCO databases, including CINAHL Complete, MEDLINE with Full Text, Alt HealthWatch, and SPORTDiscus with Full Text, support this searching style by providing a unique search box for filling in the separate PICOT elements.
 This feature helps researchers reduce their search query into a succinct statement and defines specific keywords.

-Creating a PICO Search
+Creating a PICOT Search

-To search using PICO:
+To search using PICOT (Example--in CINAHL Complete):

-3. After entering your terms, click Submit.
+3. After entering your terms, click "Add to Search" at the bottom.

 For more information on PICO, along with additional examples of PICO questions, see "Forming Focused Questions with PICO: About PICO" from the University of North Carolina's Health Sciences Library.